 -

-Mashup Score: 0Project MUSE - On the Importance of Conceptual Contrasts: Madness, Reason, and Mad Pride - 11 month(s) ago
+Mashup Score: 0Project MUSE - On the Importance of Conceptual Contrasts: Madness, Reason, and Mad Pride - 1 year(s) ago

 Garson (2023) offers an engaging historical and philosophical discussion around the importance Late Modern thinkers assigned to the task of differentiating madness from idiocy (or more specifically, to the tripartite distinction of sanity, madness, and idiocy).
 Based on this analysis, Garson’s identifies the need to offer a positive account of mental illness—one that does not define the essence…